Pakistan International Airlines: PIA Premier service

-In-flight magazine

-The PIA in-flight magazine, Humsafar (Urdu for "travel companion"), is provided to all passengers on all international flights.
-Humsafar was introduced in 1980 and is printed and published bi-monthly.

 In-flight entertainment

 Pakistan International Airlines was the first international airline to introduce entertainment system showing a regularly scheduled film on board in the year 1962.

-In-flight Internet
+In-flight internet

 In January 2017, the airline began trials on an on-board internet system to deliver in-flight entertainment on some domestic flights.
 The system allows passengers to access a selection of in-flight entertainment content using their own mobile devices.
 PIA offers personal screens on Boeing 777 flights with in-flight movies, music and TV shows.
 The Boeing 777 IFE also features an inflight map and air show.
 Selected A320s feature drop-down screens with in-flight map and air-show.

-Frequent flyer program

-PIA Awards Plus+ is the frequent flyer program.
-The program allows passengers to get free tickets, excess baggage vouchers, cabin upgrades, and a variety of rewards, special deals, and discounts.
-Awards Plus+ has three tiers of membership – Emerald, Sapphire, and Diamond.
-Awards Plus+ miles can be earned by flying PIA and by using the products and services of PIA's partners.

 Precision Engineering Complex

+The Precision Engineering Complex (PEC) is a specialized manufacturing and engineering facility that was a subsidiary of the Pakistan International Airlines Holding Company Limited (PIAHCL) before being transferred to an entity owned by the Pakistan Air Force.
+Established originally as a unit of Pakistan International Airlines (PIA), the PEC is an integrated complex that focuses on producing high-precision components for the aerospace and broader engineering industries.
+Its capabilities encompass various disciplines, including investment casting, Conventional and CNC (Computer Numerical Control) machining, optics, PCB (Printed Circuit Board) manufacturing, electrical, electronics, and composites.
+As a key player in the country's engineering sector, the facility has secured international certifications and operates as a supplier to global aerospace giants such as General Electric, Airbus Industries, and Boeing.
+The transfer of ownership from PIAHCL to Precision Engineering Complex (Private) Limited, a designated company of the Pakistan Air Force, was approved by PIAHCL shareholders in late 2025 as part of the broader government-led restructuring and privatization effort concerning the national flag carrier.

 The Precision Engineering Complex (PEC) includes the following facilities: